jboates01/fulcrum-active-fitness-gym/README.md

 - **Details:** Include email, phone number, and physical location information.

 ## 5. Include a Map Integration
-- **Objective:** Embed a map to show the location of the fitness center.
+- **Objective:** Embed a map to show the location of the fitness centre.
-- **Details:** The map should be interactive, allowing users to zoom and view directions.
+- **Details:** The map should be clear and easy to read, allowing users to zoom and view directions.

 ## 6. Ensure High Performance and Security
 - **Objective:** The website should load quickly and operate smoothly.
-- **Details:** Also, security measures must be implemented to protect user data, especially from the contact forms.
+- **Details:** The code should be clean to avoid link errors form errors.

 ## 7. Promote Engagement and Interaction
-- **Objective:** Encourage interaction through social media links and a blog section.
+- **Objective:** Encourage interaction through social media links and beautiful and engaging imagery to make the club appealing for new membership signups.
-- **Details:** Include health tips and possibly a newsletter signup to keep visitors engaged.
+- **Details:** Include health tips and possibly special events that features health and wellness themes to keep visitors engaged.

 By meeting these goals, Fulcrum Fitness aims to increase client engagement and satisfaction, creating a comprehensive and effective online presence.